How to write a product description that ranks high and boosts sales in 7 steps

 • Transactional intent: Keywords like “spiralizer coupon” or “best price for zoodle maker” show that a user wants to make a purchase.

-• Navigational intent: Keywords like “Padermo zucchini noodle maker” mean that the users already know what they want.
+• Navigational intent: Keywords like “Padermo zucchini noodle maker” indicate the users knows what they want.

-Keywords signifying informational intent have a low conversion rate.
-After all, consumers who search these phrases are looking for information, not products.
+Keywords signifying informational intent have a low conversion rate, because these consumers are looking for information, not products.

-Instead, commercial, transactional and navigational intent keywords have a much higher conversion probability, so these should remain your focus.
+Instead, commercial, transactional and navigational intent keywords have higher conversion probability, making them the key focus.

 understand_user_intent

 The product descriptions you write should be distinctive and unique to your brand.
-Even if you carry the same exact product as another e-commerce retailer, the way you describe the benefits of that item and the story you tell about it are what really make an impression on prospective buyers.
+Even if you carry the exact same products as another retailer, the way you describe the benefits and the story you tell is what really makes an impression on prospective buyers.

 brand_voice_product_description